NoeBerdoz/pgbackrest-expire-retention/README.md

 The script relies on the `pgbackrest` commands `info` and `expire`.
 Ensure that the script is executed at an appropriate frequency to achieve the desired backup retention strategy.

-## Retention Policy

-The script follows the following retention policy:

-- **Incremental Backups:** Expire backups older than 1 week.
-- **Monthly Backups:** Retain the oldest backup per month from the last 12 months.
-- **Yearly Backups:** Retain the oldest backup per year.

-When entering a new year, the retention will stick to the monthly approach for the last 365 days.

 ---
 # Potential improvements
 - Optimize the <365 days retentions
-- Make the retention strategy configurable
 - What if this was all set in an Odoo module
 ---